DNadas98/training-portal/README.md

 ## About The Project

-The application allows users to create local accounts or sign in via Google, Facebook or GitHub accounts.
-(OAuth 2.0)<br>
-Authenticated users can join companies, create, and manage projects.
-Projects include tasks with start dates, deadlines, expenses, and varying levels of importance and difficulty.
-Employees request to be assigned to projects and receive rewards for completed tasks, incorporating a gamification aspect with a scoring system.
+The Training Portal project is a comprehensive learning and examination platform for organizational training.
+It supports dynamic content management, allowing administrators to manage educational materials including texts and videos, alongside customizable exam forms with variable question types and answer options.
+Authenticated users can request to join companies, or request to add a new company.
+The learning materials and tests are organized to projects inside the companies, allowing for simplified management of start and deadline dates, user access and various other properties.
+The system keeps track of user progress, allowing employees to keep track of their progress and also administrators to see the overall progress of a project.

 ## Tech Stack